Doreen Ketchens

-Doreen Ketchens (born October 3, 1966) is an American jazz clarinetist who performs Dixieland and Trad Jazz.
+Doreen J. Ketchens (born October 3, 1966) is an American jazz clarinetist who performs Dixieland and trad jazz.
 She has performed at concert halls, music festivals, and U.S. embassies, as well as in decades of weekly performances in Dixieland's tradition in the Royal Street Performing Arts Zone in the French Quarter of New Orleans with her band, Doreen's Jazz New Orleans.
-Ketchens has performed for four U.S. presidents: Bill Clinton, George Bush Sr., Ronald Reagan and Jimmy Carter, and was described by Nola.com in 2012 as one of the cultural ambassadors of New Orleans.
+Ketchens has performed for four U.S. presidents– Bill Clinton, George H. W. Bush, Ronald Reagan, and Jimmy Carter– and was described by Nola.com in 2012 as a cultural ambassador of New Orleans.

-Nicknamed "Lady Louis" because of her ability to hit and hold powerful high notes, and her love of Louis Armstrong's performance style, she has performed with Ellis Marsalis, Jon Faddis, Trombone Shorty, Al Hirt, Dorothy Donegan, The Black Crows and Jennifer Warnes, opened for Macy Grey and Dr. John, and has been seen around the world by millions of people via media and fan videos of her performances.
+Nicknamed "Lady Louis" because of her ability to hit and hold powerful high notes, and her love of Louis Armstrong's performance style, she has performed with Ellis Marsalis, Jon Faddis, Trombone Shorty, Al Hirt, Dorothy Donegan, the Black Crowes, and Jennifer Warnes, opened for Macy Gray and Dr. John, and has been seen around the world by millions of people via media and fan videos of her performances.
 She has been featured in numerous documentaries about New Orleans, its music, and its heritage, and she has been seen on television in shows like HBO's Treme.

 Origins and education

 Like many of New Orleans' musicians, Ketchens grew up in the Tremé.
 She studied clarinet in elementary school, beginning as a fifth-grader at Joseph Craig Elementary.
 To get out of a pop quiz, she responded to an announcement asking interested students to come and sign up for the band.
 Her first choice was flute, but most of the girls picked that instrument, so she opted for the clarinet.
-In junior high school, her band director, Donald Richardson, stayed on her for not practicing, and there was a boy that she was trying to impress.
+In junior high school, her band director, Donald Richardson, encouraged her to practice.
+Concurrently, there was a boy that she was trying to impress.
 When she finally did practice, her talent began to emerge.
 She played for John F. Kennedy High School in New Orleans, and auditioned and was accepted to NOCCA, Louisiana's Arts Conservatory in New Orleans.
 She began to study with clarinetist Stanley Weinstein.

 Doreen attended Delgado Community College, Loyola University of New Orleans, Southern University In New Orleans, and, through scholarships, including one from the New York Philharmonic, University of Hartford's The Hartt School in Hartford, Connecticut, where she studied under Henry Larsen.
-She had an internship with the symphony in Hartford.
+She had an internship with the symphony orchestra in Hartford.